apache/datasketches-website/docs/Memory/MemoryComponent.md

   * Memory-mapped files.

 It should be noted at the outset that the off-heap memory and the memory-mapped file resources require special handling with respect to allocation and deallocation.
-The _Memory Package_ has been designed to access these resources leveraging the Java _AutoCloseable_ interface and the Java internal _Cleaner_ class, which also provides the JVM with mechanisms for tracking overall use of off-heap memory.
+The _Memory Component_ has been designed to access these resources leveraging the Java _AutoCloseable_ interface and the Java internal _Cleaner_ class, which also provides the JVM with mechanisms for tracking overall use of off-heap memory.

 #### APIs
-The _Memory_ package defines 5 principal APIs for accessing the above resources.
+The _Memory_ component defines 5 principal APIs for accessing the above resources.

   * _Memory_: Read-only access using byte offsets from the start of the resource.
   * _WritableMemory_: Read/write access using byte offsets from the start of the resource.